tasket/wyng-backup/README.md

  - Fast pruning of old backup sessions

- - Basic archive management such as add and delete volume
+ - Basic archive management such as add/delete volume and auto-pruning

  - Data deduplication (experimental)

 Data verification currently relies on hash tables being safely stored on the source admin system or encrypted volume.
-Integrated encryption and key-based verification are not yet implemented.
+Integrated encryption and key-based verification are not yet implemented (see notes below for encryption methods).

 Wyng is released under a GPL license and comes with no warranties expressed or implied.